MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 - Haproxy: Open source load balancer for TCP and HTTP based services
 - Consul: A tool for service discovery and configuration
 - Apache with php: Just an example of an webapplication, but you can use any other webapplication type
-- Supervisord: As we run next to the primary process a consul application in the container we need something to launch them
+- Supervisor: As we run next to the primary process a Consul application in the container we need something to launch them

 Of the list above you only need to install the Docker toolbox.
 You can find it at the Docker [website](https://www.docker.com/docker-toolbox).
 Make sure you have the docker "default" virtual machine created by opening Docker Kitematic or use docker-machine create to create

 ##Overview
 In the image below you can see how the environment will be.
-As you can see I use three different parts of consul.
-The agent, the server and template.
+As you can see I use three different parts of consul: the agent, the server and template.
 The agent tells the server it is online and which services the machine/container has available.
-Consul template queries the server and replaces the configuration file of haproxy which it also notifies.
-On shutting down a webserver the consul agent notifies the server it is leaving and consul template will remove the server from the configuration file.
+Consul-template queries the server and replaces the configuration file of Haproxy which it also notifies.
+On shutting down a webserver the Consul agent notifies the server it is leaving and Consul-template will remove the server from the configuration file.

 ![container overview](/images/2015-12-01-scaling-your-dockerized-webapplication/overview.png)